Ferralium/Railproject/README.md

 Which will prompt the user for the combination you wish to plot (For example, entering 322 will give the histogram for algorithm 3, start and move heuristic 2.)

+Sidenote, not all combinations have to be run to get valid results.
+Manually calling the combinations with *python3 main.py 5000 2 3 3* is also possible for each combination, or changing the code in experiments.py to reflect the algorithm, start, or move heuristic combination you want are all possible.

 # Discussion:

 In theory, the highest possible score is 7549.
 It requires 1551 minutes to visit all connections.
 For this, you need 9 trains.
 This yields the formula: K = p*10000 - (T*100 + Min) =  1 * 10000 - (9 * 100 + 1551) = 7549.

 Using a complete random algorithm, we found that the mean score produced was 1981.
 The algorithms we created produce scores somewhere between the values above, with a top score of 7020.
 This is approaching the maximum score.
 Thus far it seems maximizing the value of p is worth more than driving less trains/less minutes.
+This because for every % loss of p already means -100 which is equal to the starting costs of a single train line.
+It seems heuristics paying attention to undriven routes with the least amount of time outperform the other options.